kosedogus/allowance-comparison-example/README.md

   registry and gate a function that internally calls `spend` / `consume`), but cannot be the allowance library's own auth gate.

-### Test gaps the team should explicitly accept or close

-These are properties or scenarios that neither library's test suite witnesses in this example package; the team may want to add them before publication or accept the gap.

-- **Over-subscription witness on the foundational-property side.**
-  No test creates a vault with `balance = 100`, three spenders each granted `60` (total grants = 180), and shows the first two spends succeed (60 + 40) while the third aborts `EInsufficientVault`.
-  Without this, the "allowance ≠ guarantee" property is documented but not demonstrated.
-- **`revoke` racing `spend`.** Both libraries deterministically serialize the two on the same shared Vault; no test pins the ordering.
-An attacker shaping state to make a `revoke` race a spend is the closest thing to a kill-switch failure case.
-- **Inert-entry / inert-cap storage drift.** A spender consume-to-zero on v1 leaves an inert entry; v2's revoke leaves the cap object as garbage in the holder's wallet.
-Neither is "wrong" — both are documented — but neither is tested as a long-tail storage observability concern.
-- **Permissionless-deposit dust-spam.** v1's `deposit` accepts
-  zero-value coins; v2's rejects them.
-Neither library tests the event-stream-flood case (an attacker permissionlessly depositing 1-unit USDC in a tight loop to bloat indexer event streams). v2's zero-amount reject closes one half of this; the other half (small-but-nonzero spam) is integrator's problem on both sides.
-- **Clock-trust model.** Both rely on Sui's shared `Clock` for expiry and rate-limiter timing.
-No test explores adversarial-Clock conditions; production indexers + integrators should know they inherit Sui's `Clock` guarantees, not the library's.